ogbinar/DataEngineeringPilipinas/lessons/table_index/readme.md

 ## Disclaimers
 1. None of the code presented are production-ready.
 It is advisable to use error-tolerant practices such as `tryCatch()` and DB transactions when working with DBs.
+2. All queries are run only once.
+Ideally, each should be run at least 5 times, then the mean of each run is taken.